arbor-sim/arbor/doc/concepts/cell.rst

 2. **LIF Cells**

-   The description of a LIF cell is used to control the leaky integrate-and-fire dynamics.
+   The description of a LIF cell is used to control the leaky integrate-and-fire dynamics:

       * Resting potential.
       * Reset potential.
       * Initial value of membrane potential.